 Our peers are often surprised by our sponsored blog post rates and how easy it is to negotiate them.

-For some, the conversation is brought up to qualify their idea to start a blog with WordPress, for others it’s because they’re actually allowing brands to publish on their blog for as little as $35 USD.
+For some, the conversation is brought up to qualify their idea before they start a blog with WordPress, for others it’s because they’re actually allowing brands and SEO companies to publish on their blog for as little as $35 USD.

 How Much Do Bloggers Make?

 Too few bloggers know the value of their hard work.

 They settle for the first sponsors or SEO companies that come along –and worse yet, their first offer.

 After 14 months of serious blogging on Hobo with a Laptop, this is exactly what’s working for us now into 2019.
 And SEO companies will tell you you’re crazy, but f*ck them.
 Brands get it, and that’s all that matters.

 In reality, sponsored blog post profits can be a pillar of your monetisation strategy if done right, not too often, and in a trustworthy way.

 This blogger rate card example needs little introduction, if you found us via Google, you know exactly what you’re looking for.
 If you still don’t know what a “Domain Authority (DA)” is, you can figure yours out here.

 I know you’re likely going to average out how much to charge for sponsored content among the articles you find on the subject –but stick around for the email template further down this page to help you negotiate your sponsored blog post rates for brands and/or SEO companies.